bgamari/ghc-wiki-import/late-lam-lift.md

-The original work by Nicolas Frisby started out on the `wip/llf` branch.
+The original work by Nicolas Frisby started out in 2013 as part of his internship on the `wip/llf` branch.
 Sebastian Graf has rebased this branch in mid April 2018.
 After some debugging and fixups, it passed `./validate` (modulo some compiler perf tests) in [